Refer a friend

 Warsaw History School Trips & Tours

-The capital of Poland offers a wide variety of Holocaust-related visits that highlight the story of the city's Jewish population up to the end of WWII.
+The capital of Poland offers a wide variety of Holocaust-related visits on a history school tour that highlight the story of the city's Jewish population up to the end of WWII.
 With sites of historical importance and architectural beauty to rival Krakow.
 The remains of the Death Camp at Treblinka and the fascinating city of Łodz with its important wartime ghetto are both easily visited as day excursions from the city.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Daytime flight & transfer to accommodation||Warsaw - introductory walking tour around the Old Town||Evening meal|

 |2||Visits in the Old and New Towns including the Jewish Historical Institute.
 Visit the Museum of the Warsaw uprising||Evening meal|

 |3||Coach excursion to the Korczak Orphanage, the Deportation Memorial & further key visits in the area of the wartime ghetto.
 Visit the former Death Camp of Treblinka.||Evening meal|

 |4||Visit the Nozyk Synagogue & the Palace of Culture & Science||Transfer to airport for return flight to Ireland|

 |Afternoon||Warsaw - introductory walking tour around the Old Town|

 |Morning||Visits in the Old and New Towns including the Jewish Historical Institute.
 Visit the Museum of the Warsaw uprising|